DavidMercier/NIMS/doc/configuration.rst

 ..  warning::
     * Be careful to put a comma + a space between each data...!
 (YAML convention)
     * Use # in the beginning of the line to add comments.

+It is also possible to edit and to load the different YAML configuration files, via the customized menu of the GUI.